triyanox/lla/README.md

 3. Commit your changes (`git commit -m 'Add some new-feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+If you want to add a new theme, please add it to the `themes/` directory.

+If you want to add a new plugin, please add it to the `plugins/` directory or you can use your own repo to host it.

 ## License